Advances in Molecular Spectroscopy

 Structure Determinations on simple Hydrocarbons by Microwave Spectroscopy

-Corrections dOrdre Élevé à l'Énergie de Vibration-Rotation des Molécules à Symétrie Ternaire: Application au Spectre Microonde du Cyanure et de lTsocyanure de Méthylé
+Corrections d'Ordre Eleve a PEnergie de Vibration-Rotation des Molecules a Symetrie Ternaire: Application au Spectre Microonde du Cyanure et de PIsocyanure de Methyle

 Some Corrections to the Second Order Stark-Effect of Linear Molecules